Cowdray House: 21st century

-The house remains under the ownership of the Viscount Cowdray, currently residing with the 4th Viscount Cowdray who inherited it in 1995.
+The house remains under the ownership of Viscount Cowdray, currently Michael Pearson, 4th Viscount Cowdray, who inherited it in 1995.
 Following a major preservation/conservation project in 2006, the ruins were opened to visitors on 31 March 2007.
+The Ruins is looked after by a charity, Cowdray Heritage Trust.

 Cowdray House featured largely in Anya Seton's 1972 historical romance Green Darkness.